garberit/BlackJack1M/ReadMe.md

 ## Classes:

 ### Card
-Defineface and numeric value via enum
+Define face and numeric value via enum

 ### Deck
 Defines the list of cards, the game deck.
 Whenever a new game starts, a new deck of 52 uniqe cards will be created and shuffled.